 Upon first entering the Hilton Aruba Resort and Casino in Noord, Aruba, you’re greeted with an open air lobby.
 It immediately feels less hotel and more tropical paradise.
 Hilton Aruba is located on the Palm Beach Strip, centrally located to several restaurants and nightlife activities.
 However, truth be told, in my five-night stay, we only left the resort a handful of times because it felt like we already had all we needed.

-Being that wellness is such a large part in how I mindfully live my life, it’s always important for me to stay at a property that integrates activities that help me further along my wellness journey.
-Travel and vacation time for me means living a continuous balanced life.
+Being that wellness is such a large part in how I mindfully live my life, it’s always important for me to stay at a property that integrates activities that help me further along my wellness journey and provide me all the self care I need when I am away from home.
+Travel and vacation time for me means living a balanced life.
 Eating well for my body to nourish me, moving my body to help energize me throughout the day, resting enough to recharge me – these are all important attributes to my wellness journey that have become non-negotiables.
 That’s why it’s pretty cool that Hilton Aruba has Wellness Journeys listed on the activity board with fun and active ways you can incorporate wellness into your travel.

 Dine + Drink